Provable Acceleration for Diffusion Models under Minimal Assumptions: Introduction

-\paragraph{Other theory for diffusion models.} Beyond convergence analysis, another line of work focused on the sample complexity of score estimation. \citet{block2020generative} provided a sample complexity bound in terms of Rademacher complexity, and \citet{oko2023diffusion,chen2023score} established the sample complexity using neural networks to estimate scores.
+\paragraph*{Other theory for diffusion models.} Beyond convergence analysis, another line of work focused on the sample complexity of score estimation. \citet{block2020generative} provided a sample complexity bound in terms of Rademacher complexity, and \citet{oko2023diffusion,chen2023score} established the sample complexity using neural networks to estimate scores.
 From the perspective of nonparametric statistics, \citet{wibisono2024optimal,zhang2024minimax,dou2024optimal} proposed kernel-based methods to achieve optimal score estimation.
 The minimax optimality of diffusion models was then established for various target density classes, including Besov \citep{oko2023diffusion}, Sobolev \citep{zhang2024minimax}, and H\"older spaces \citep{dou2024optimal}.
 Sample complexity reduction through low-dimensional data structures has also been investigated in \cite{chen2023score,wang2024diffusion}.
 In addition, \citet{han2024neural} established optimization guarantees for score matching using two-neural networks trained by gradient descent.
-Recently, diffusion models have also been applied to posterior sampling \citep{montanari2023posterior,alaoui2023sampling,purohit2024posterior}, often leveraging the idea of stochastic localization \citep{el2022information,montanari2023sampling,eldan2020taming}.
 In addition to SGMs, convergence of flow-based generative modeling has also been studied in \citet{cheng2024convergence,xu2024normalizing}.